Click here for today's POTD

 Rules of the Day

-Click here for a copy of the lecture notes I wrote in class
+Click here for a copy of the lectures notes I wrote in class

 Click here for a copy of the handouts I used in class today